jeffbcross/dpd-titanium/README.md

 ## usage

-(Make sure your deployd app is running, and has a resource to communicate with.)
+Make sure your deployd app is running, and has a resource to communicate with.
+Also make sure your app has dpd.js available (from Resources/dpd.js)

 ```javascript
   // Init deployd module and create an object in a collection.